thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-7/index.md

 ## Introduction

-In the 'Setting Boundaries' perspective, we value who we are and what we care about while navigating the complexities of human interactions.
+In the 'Boundaries' perspective, we value who we are and what we care about while navigating the complexities of human interactions.
 We champion the freedom of individual expression but also acknowledge the necessity of boundaries for personal well-being.

 As we change and grow, so do our boundaries, reflecting our evolving needs and beliefs.
 Setting boundaries is an act of self-respect and wisdom, ensuring that our interactions are sustainable and that we say 'no' when necessary as an affirmation of our values.